Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 How many calories in AmyLu Teriyaki Meatballs from Costco

-I personally consider this macro breakdown to be ideal.
-There is a sufficient amount of protein while keeping carbs and fats to a minimum.
+I personally consider this macro breakdown to be ideal, as there is a sufficient amount of protein while keeping carbs and fats to a minimum.

 High Sodium Content - Be Cautious

-Now, I already complained about the saltiness of the meatballs, and the sodium content explains exactly why.
-Each serving of 4 meatballs contains a mammoth 750mg.
+Now I already complained about the meatballs’ saltiness, and the sodium content explains why.
+Each serving of 4 meatballs contains a mammoth 750mg of sodium.

 Final Thoughts